Chromatica: Commercial performance

 After three days of release, Chromatica sold around 40,000 copies in the United Kingdom.
 According to the Official Charts Company data, this was more than the midweek sales of the combined top twenty.
 After a week of sales, Chromatica topped the UK Albums Chart by selling 52,907 units, the fastest-selling record of 2020 until Kylie Minogue's Disco.
 It was Gaga's fourth number one entry on the UK charts, eclipsing the debuts of her most contemporary work.
 Physical sales constituted the largest share of the sum, with another 8,500 units comprising vinyl sales, the year's fastest selling vinyl record there at that time.
 In its second week, Chromatica remained at number one on the UK Album Charts with 12,819 units.
 Chromatica finished the year as the country's best-selling cassette record, the 22nd best-selling album (all formats), and among the five biggest releases from a female artist.
 As of March 2021, it is the 19th fastest selling vinyl since 2000, placing fourth among women.

-The album reached number one on the charts of various overseas markets, including Austria, Finland, Italy, The Netherlands, New Zealand, Portugal and Switzerland.
-Chromatica yielded multi-week number one runs in Australia and Canada and, in France, ascended to the summit of the charts by selling 21,746 units.
+The album reached number one on the charts of various overseas markets, including Austria, Finland, Italy, the Netherlands, New Zealand, Portugal and Switzerland.
+Chromatica yielded multi-week number one runs in Australia and Canada and, in France, ascended to the summit of the charts by selling 21,746 units, her best score since "Born This Way", released 9 years earlier and topped the French albums chart.
 In Japan, the album opened at number three on the charts, selling 14,238 copies for the week ending June 8, 2020.

-Dawn of Chromatica
+Remix album

 A follow-up remix album, titled Dawn of Chromatica, was released on September 3, 2021.
 It contains reimagined versions of the Chromatica tracks with predominantly underground and hyperpop production.
 Featured artists on the record include Arca, Rina Sawayama, Pabllo Vittar, Charli XCX, Ashnikko, Shygirl, Dorian Electra, and Bree Runway.
 The remix album received generally favorable reviews.